-The Teaching Development Program for new faculty (the “TDP”) supports instructors, at the UBC Vancouver and Okanagan campuses, in their professional growth.
+The Teaching Development Program for new faculty (the “TDP”) supports instructors, at the UBC Vancouver campus, in their professional growth.

 The TDP is designed for new UBC instructors who teach credit courses.
 It is ideal for individuals who are excited to grow and connect with other educators at UBC in a supportive space.
 This flexible program, which can be completed in 1 or 2 semester(s), includes online and in-person elements.
 It provides multiple pathways to completion, in order to accommodate early career instructors.